* Alphabet jumps on strong Q2, lifts other techs

 “We are seeing a host of companies that have reported and some of them have given a good guidance, so it’s a good combination.”

-Harley-Davidson, at the center of the brewing trade war between the United States and the European Union, rose 3.1 percent after its profit beat estimates, although it warned new EU tariffs would squeeze margins.
+Harley-Davidson, at the center of a brewing trade war between the United States and the European Union, rose 3.8 percent after its profit beat estimates, although it warned new EU tariffs would squeeze margins.